 - The vast majority of U.S. trade among NAFTA partners moves by land.

 - As shippers seek to avoid the congestion and delays of overland truck movements waterborne trade between Mexico and Florida's Gulf ports is increasing.

-- The passage of the U.S. - Colombia Trade Promotion Agreement last May is expected to support an additional $345 million in annual Florida-original exports to Colombia.
+- The passage of the U.S. – Colombia Trade Promotion Agreement in May 2012 is expected to support an additional $345 million in annual Florida-origin exports to Colombia.

 - Florida can expect to see exports to Panama increase by roughly $125 million per year due to the implementation of the U.S.-Panama Trade Promotion Agreement.

-- Over the next two years we will be able to expand our existing relationships and forge new ones with the opening of the Panama Canal's larger locks.
+- Over the next few years we will be able to expand our existing relationships and forge new ones with the opening of the Panama Canal's larger locks.

 Telemundo, a U.S. Spanish-language television network is the essential entertainment, news, and sports source for Hispanics and a leading international player in the entertainment industry with presence in more than 100 countries worldwide.
 Broadcasting unique national and local programming for the fastest-growing segment of the U.S. population, Telemundo reaches 93% of U.S. Hispanic viewers in 210 markets through its 16 owned-and-operated stations, 45 broadcast affiliates, and 800 cable affiliates.
 Telemundo is wholly owned by NBC Universal, one of the world's leading media and entertainment companies.